Sardor-M/Video-Craft/README.md

 ## Diversify-Codie

-Open CV practice implementation space.
+This is a Open CV practice implementation space.